drorata/foo-cv/README.md

 [`json_resume`](https://github.com/prat0318/json_resume) is the main source of inspiration for this.

+## Try this out

+You can easily try this out once you have [`task`](https://taskfile.dev/) and [`podman`](https://podman.io/) installed.
+You will need to:
+1. Get the environment ready; run `poetry install` for that.
+1. Build a helper docker image: `task build-LaTeX-image` will take care of that.
+Next,
+2. Run the full flow: `task build-cv` which will generate a PDF.

 ## The profile picture

 The [picture](./profile-pic.jpg) was created using [Dalle](https://labs.openai.com/) given the description: